Particular/docs.particular.net/samples/routing/fair-distribution/sample.md

 ### Acknowledging message delivery

-Every `N` messages the downstream endpoint instance sends back an acknowledgement (ACK) message containing the highest sequence number it has processed so far.
+After receiving every `N` messages, the downstream endpoint instance sends back an acknowledgement (ACK) message containing the highest sequence number it has processed so far.
 The ACK messages are sent separately to each upstream endpoint instance.

 snippet:ProcessMarkers

 ### Processing acknowledgments

-When the ACK message is received, the upstream endpoint can calculate the number of messages that are currently in-flight between itself and the downstream endpoint.
+When the ACK message is received, the upstream endpoint calculates the number of messages that are currently in-flight between itself and the downstream endpoint.

 snippet:ProcessACKs

 ### Smart routing

-The calculated number of in-flight messages can be used to distribute messages in such a way that all instances of downstream scaled-out endpoint have almost the same number of messages in their input queues.
-That way the load is appropriate for the capacity of the given instance, e.g. instances running on weaker machines process less messages.
+The calculated number of in-flight messages is then used to distribute messages in such a way that all instances of the downstream endpoint have roughly the same number of messages in their input queues.
+That way the load is adjusted to the actual capacity of the given instance, e.g. instances running on weaker machines process less messages.
 As a result no instance is getting overwhelmed and no instance is underutilized when work is available.

-The bigger the `N` value (number of messages between every ACK), the bigger may be the difference between lengths of queues.
+The bigger the `N` value (number of messages between every ACK), the bigger may be the difference between input queues lengths.
 On the other hand, lower `N` values cause more traffic as more ACKs are being sent upstream.

 snippet:GetLeastBusy

-### Real-world scenario
+## Real-world deployment

 For the sake of simplicity, in this sample all the endpoints run on a single machine.
-In real world is is usually best to run each instance on a separate virtual machine.
+In real world it is usually best to run each instance on a separate virtual machine.
 In such case the instance mapping file would contain `machine` attributes mapping instances to their machines' host names instead of `queue` attributes used to run more than one instance on a single box.